 Overall, the advertisement process for Popcornflix felt a little more cumbersome than that of competitors like Tubi TV.

-Part of Popcornflix’s pitch to users is that they are never more than two clicks away from content, and they deliver on that promise.
+Part of Popcornflix’s pitch is that you’re never more than two clicks away from content, and it delivers on that promise.
 The phone and streaming device apps offer a “straight to the content” approach upon loading the home screen.

-The web browser version of Popcornflix is also very straightforward.
+The web browser version of Popcornflix is also straightforward.

-At the top of the screen, you’re able to toggle between movies, TV shows and viral videos.
+At the top of the screen, you’re able to toggle between movies and TV shows.
 From there, content is broken down into categories like “New Arrivals,” “Most Popular,” “Action,” “Drama,” etc. Through it all, there is a search bar in the top right corner of the screen that will allow a quick check to see if your desired content is offered by the service.